nus-cs2113-AY2122S1/ip/docs/README.md

 ### `Todo` - Creates a Todo list.

-Creates an Todo in the task list.
+Creates a Todo in the task list.

 Example of usage: